The Trigan Empire: Publication history

 The series ran in Look and Learn until the title ceased publication with issue #1049, in April 1982, comprising a run of 854 issues in total, divided between the two magazines.

 In addition to the weekly strips, a very small number of Trigan Empire stories were published in Ranger annuals and a Vulcan summer special.

-In 1975-1976, the series thus far was reprinted in its original sequential order, in Vulcan, a weekly glossy-format comic, which reprinted the strips in full colour, albeit edited and resized, alongside colour reprints of other British comics serials of the 1960s.
+In 1975–1976, the series thus far was reprinted in its original sequential order, in Vulcan, a weekly glossy-format comic, which reprinted the strips in full colour, albeit edited and resized, alongside colour reprints of other British comics serials of the 1960s.

 There were a number of reprints in hardback format.
 In 1978, Hamlyn Publishing in the United Kingdom printed a hardback collection of early Trigan Empire stories titled simply The Trigan Empire; this was reprinted in the United States by Chartwell Publishing.
 Other than Lawrence's signature being visible on the title-page art, neither he nor Butterworth are credited in this edition.
 A later collection, also in hardback, was printed by Hawk Publishing in 1989 as Tales from the Trigan Empire.
 Both the Hamlyn and the Hawk books presented edited versions of the stories; most notably, in the Hawk book there are sometimes entire pages that have been left out.
 Several stories were repeated in both collections, but The Trigan Empire collection has the earliest, showing the establishment of the Empire.

-In 2004-2008, the stories drawn by Don Lawrence were reprinted by the Don Lawrence Collection in luxury hardback limited editions.
+In 2004–2008, the stories drawn by Don Lawrence were reprinted by the Don Lawrence Collection in luxury hardback limited editions.
 These editions contain the complete stories, without any of the omissions that were a feature of the earlier reprints, particularly the Hawk Publishing book.
 They were not reprinted from Look and Learn; in many cases they were printed from the original artwork, and used revised fonts to make the text easier to read.

 The rights to The Trigan Empire were bought by Rebellion Developments in 2018.
 Initial plans were to publish the sequence drawn by Lawrence in four volumes; a first volume appeared in March 2020, a second in December 2020, and a third in July 2021.
 The second and third volumes included stories from the 1960s and early 1970s not illustrated by Lawrence, raising the question whether serials drawn by other artists during the later years of the strip would be included in subsequent volumes.
-The fourth volume, released in 2022, similarly included serials from the mid-1970s drawn by artists other than Lawrence.
-A fifth volume, to be published in 2023, will continue to proceed in order of original publication irrespective of artist, completing Lawrence's own sequence while also including stories illustrated by Oliver Frey.
+The fourth volume (2022) similarly included serials from the mid-1970s drawn by artists other than Lawrence.
+A fifth volume (2023) completed Lawrence's own sequence in order of original publication and also included six of the ten stories illustrated by Oliver Frey.
+A sixth volume (2025) included the last five stories written by Mike Butterworth and the last four stories illustrated by Frey before Kevin Roscoe and Gerry Wood took over writing and illustrating respectively.